gagansk/curatorOperator/docs/source/developmentAndTesting.rst

 Note: Running Day/Month/Weekly reports keeps updating the reports_human table with duplicate data, hence test it only in a controlled DB environment.

-Steps to test day reports:
+Steps to test day reports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

     ``make manifests``